sarabjeetkaur77/networking-syn_flooding_and_detection/README.md

 # networking-syn_flooding_and_detection
 networking-syn_flooding_and_detection

-setup VMs using docker compose file to create 4 machine Attacker, Vitcim, HostA, HostB
+Setup containers using docker compose file to create 4 machine Attacker, Victim, HostA, HostB.

-Do SYN flooding attack from attacker, HostA or HostB to victim using syn_flooding_attacker.py, syn_flooding_hostA.py or syn_flooding_hostB.py respectively (change IPs accordingly)
+Do SYN flooding attack from attacker, HostA or HostB to victim using syn_flooding_attacker.py, syn_flooding_hostA.py or syn_flooding_hostB.py respectively (change IPs accordingly).

 On victim machine use "tcpdump -i eth0" to capture TCP packets and see the attack happening.